 Véronique Plesch – Sketching Memories

 I am no artist.
 Often people who don’t really know what being an art historian entails and perhaps further confused by the fact that I teach in an Art department, ask me if I make art.
-Although I did study studio art a long time ago and for a while wanted to be an artist, I became, as I like to say, a nerd.
+Even though I did study studio art a long time ago and for a while wanted to be an artist, I became, as I like to say, a nerd.
 Sometimes, I answer that I dabble.
 In recent years, I have gotten used to making sketches in a diary of sorts.
 At times, I have been able to regularly record my life and keep up with my diary, but don’t always succeed.

 Why and for whom do we keep a diary?
-Although I can’t speak for everybody, I can say that in my case it is for myself and to mark a moment in time.
+I can’t speak for everybody but I can say that in my case it is for myself and to mark a moment in time.
 Leafing through the pages allows me to remember past moments, some of them momentous but more often than not to relive simple joys, for instance when I discover the name of a plant during my walks in nature.

 The presence of an image confers a certain structure to the diary and instantly identifies a particular moment through a snapshot that encapsulates an experience and provides an effective stimulus to accessing memories.
 I have also noted how sketching a plant or a work of art allows me to truly observe it and comprehend it in a fuller way.
 Although I must confess that I base my drawings on photos, as I record the object of my attention, I prolong the moment in which I experienced delight in front of it.
 It also allows me to truly see it, even if after the fact.